 Which is the best InterContinental or ihg.com hotel in London?
-In this review, we focus on the two most luxury properties in the ihg portfolio.
+In this review, we focus on the two most luxurious properties in the ihg portfolio.
 The InterContinental Park Lane in Central London Vs InterContinental London The O2.
-The O2 hotel is located in South East London on the banks of the River Thames and is the best place to stay for events and shows at the O2 Arena along with Canary Wharf and Excel exhibition centre.
+The O2 hotel is located in South East London on the banks of the River Thames and is the best place to stay for events and shows at the O2 Arena along with Canary Wharf and Excel exhibition center.

 InterContinental’s hotel brands include IHG, InterContinental, Holiday Inn, Holiday Inn Express, Crowne Plaza, Kimpton Hotel & Resorts, Hotel Indigo, Staybridge Suites, but for the sake of this comparison we are only looking at the best InterContinental Hotels In London.

-In summary, both these hotels are brilliant, top-level 5 star luxury hotels and we love them both for different reasons.
+In summary, both these hotels are brilliant, top-level 5-star luxury hotels and we love them both for different reasons.

 We have outlined points for comparison below.
 Do remember that if you want to book into any InterContinental around the world, get a quote from our luxury travel concierge and we can share brilliant extra benefits at no extra cost, plus you still get your loyalty points and status benefits.

 Our exclusive free benefits at the InterContinental London Park Lane based on a 2-night minimum are:

 - Guaranteed free Club InterContinental Lounge access, including breakfast, afternoon tea and evening drinks (including alcoholic drinks) and canapés